 The results presented below cover all of the Group's portfolios.
 Backtests compare the estimated probability of default (arithmetic average weighted by the debtors) to the observed results (the historical annual default rate).
 The historical default rate was calculated on the basis of healthy outstandings over the period from 2010 to 2020.
-Creditors are included in accordance with the revised instructions of the EBA publication of 14 December 2016 (EBA/GL/2016/11).
+Creditors are included in accordance with the revised instructions of the EBA publication of December 14, 2016 (EBA/GL/2016/11).

 The historical default rate is relatively stable across all exposure classes, the probability of default is falling.
 Indeed, the quality of counterparties has improved (migration of populations to the best risk classes) due in particular to government measures taken in the Covid context.
-Since the risk scores are mainly based on the number of days of arrears and the cash balance, they are impacted by: (i) the implementation of a moratorium on the repayment of loans, (ii) the increase in cash balances by the payment of government-guaranteed loans (Prêts de Garantie par l'Etat) and by the payment by the French state of various aid initiatives to support professionals in the economy amid the Covid pandemic, (iii) the observation of an increase of the personal savings rate during the Covid crisis.
+Since the risk scores are mainly based on the number of days of arrears and the cash balance, they are impacted by: (i) the implementation of a moratorium on the repayment of loans, (ii) the increase in cash balances by the payment of loans guaranteed by the State (Prêts de Garantie par l'Etat) and by the payment by the State of various aid in support of the economy in the context of the COVID crisis for professionals, (iii) the observation of an increase of the personal savings rate during the COVID crisis.

-It should be noted that new internal models, the development of which is finalised or planned, will make it possible to comply with the latest regulatory requirements.
+It should be noted that new internal models, the development of which is finalised / planned, will make it possible to comply with the latest regulatory requirements.